 As part of the standard project development process, a project study area is defined to inform general project limits for proposed improvements and direct impact areas.
-In addition to defining the general project study area, a larger community study area will be defined for the purposes of Environmental Justice analysis for Environmental Assessments (EA), Environmental Impact Statements (EIS), and Individual CE's if determined through the EJ screening checklist that outlines the boundaries of the communities within the direct project area as well as evaluates the existing conditions surrounding the direct impact areas.
+In addition to defining the general project study area, a larger community study area will be defined for the purposes of EJ analysis.
 The study area boundary for the purposes of EJ analysis and community information should capture the direct impact areas and the broader geographic area within which project-induced indirect changes could possibly occur.
 Project-induced changes can occur in projects that require significant permanent or temporary access changes, modifications of travel patterns, or affect overall community cohesion.
 In addition to evaluating direct and project-induced impacts, consideration should also be given to the geographic area of the project area (urban, suburban, rural).
 As an ADOT standard practice, the study area boundary for EJ analysis in an urban or highly populated area should be a mile in each direction, and two miles in each direction for a rural project area.
 Coordination with ADOT core team members should occur when initially defining the study area boundary to confirm general consistency with public involvement assumptions for the project area and capture any needed considerations.